Language identification: Logical approach

+Statistical approach

-There are several statistical approaches to language identification using different techniques to classify the data.
+There are several statistical approaches to language identification.

+An older statistical method by Grefenstette was based on the frequency of short n-grams, which are often function morphemes.
+For example, "ing" is more common in English than in French, while the sequence "que" is more common in French.
+Given a new page found on the Web, one counts the number of occurrences of each such short sequence and picks the language whose frequency table it matches the most.

 One technique is to compare the compressibility of the text to the compressibility of texts in a set of known languages.
 This approach is known as mutual information based distance measure.
 The same technique can also be used to empirically construct family trees of languages which closely correspond to the trees constructed using historical methods.
 Mutual information based distance measure is essentially equivalent to more conventional model-based methods and is not generally considered to be either novel or better than simpler techniques.

 Another technique, as described by Cavnar and Trenkle (1994) and Dunning (1994) is to create a language n-gram model from a "training text" for each of the languages.
 These models can be based on characters (Cavnar and Trenkle) or encoded bytes (Dunning); in the latter, language identification and character encoding detection are integrated.
 Then, for any piece of text needing to be identified, a similar model is made, and that model is compared to each stored language model.
 The most likely language is the one with the model that is most similar to the model from the text needing to be identified.
 This approach can be problematic when the input text is in a language for which there is no model.
 In that case, the method may return another, "most similar" language as its result.
 Also problematic for any approach are pieces of input text that are composed of several languages, as is common on the Web.

-For a more recent method, see Řehůřek and Kolkus (2009).
-This method can detect multiple languages in an unstructured piece of text and works robustly on short texts of only a few words: something that the n-gram approaches struggle with.

-An older statistical method by Grefenstette was based on the prevalence of certain function words (e.g., "the" in English).